 And of course there is the Glastonbury Festival, the largest and most famous open air music festival in Europe, if not the entire world.
 Held annually in Pilton, 5 miles from the main town, it attracts crowds of over 200,000 to hear some of the most famous and iconic bands in the world performing live.
 Entrance strictly by ticket -- which are VERY hard to buy, months in advance!

-There's a convenience store up the hill, about a 10 minute walk.
-5 minutes walk down into town for a wide selection of shops, a big healthfood store, a small supermarket, a real baker, proper butcher, pharmacy, Post Office, bookshops, cafes, eateries etc. Tuesday market and Farmers' Market once a month.
+There's a convenience store up the hill, about a 5 minute walk.
+5 minutes walk down into town for a wide selection of shops, a big healthfood store, a small supermarket, a real baker, proper butcher, pharmacy, Post Office, bookshops, cafes, eateries etc. Tuesday market, and a Farmers' Market once a month.
 Drive 5 mins to bigger supermarkets (also fuel).

 Karte des ungefähren Standorts